Another top aide to New York City mayor quits in wake of corruption indictment

 “There was no quid pro quo.
 There was no this for that,” Spiro said.

-The mayor has vowed to continue serving while fighting the charges, which he has suggested — without providing evidence — are politically motivated.

-On top of the case against Adams, federal prosecutors are believed to be leading separate ongoing investigations into several top city officials with deep ties to the mayor.
-The drumbeat of searches and subpoenas in recent weeks has prompted the resignation of the city’s police commissioner and schools chancellor, along with some calls for the mayor to resign.
+Besides the case against Adams, prosecutors are conducting investigations into several top city officials.
+The drumbeat of searches and subpoenas in recent weeks has prompted the resignation of the city’s police commissioner and schools chancellor.

+Even before the federal scrutiny, Pearson had been seen as a political liability for Adams.

+In recent months, Adams has repeatedly defended Pearson, describing him as a “good friend.”
+That staunch support had created fissures within City Hall, according to multiple people who spoke to The Associated Press on the condition of anonymity because they were not authorized to discuss personnel decisions.

+City Hall’s chief legal counsel, Lisa Zornberg, recently resigned after Adams refused her advice to fire Pearson and another aide, one of those people said.

-In a statement, Adams said Pearson had spent 30 years “keeping New Yorkers safe” in both the public and private sector.
+In a statement Monday, Adams said Pearson had spent 30 years “keeping New Yorkers safe” in both the public and private sector.
 “We appreciate Tim’s decades of service to this city and wish him well,” Adams said.

 Gov. Kathy Hochul, a fellow Democrat who has the power to remove Adams from office, told reporters Monday that she had spoken to the mayor about “what my expectations are” but also indicated she wasn’t ready to give up on his administration.